jasonjoh/pythoncontacts/README.md

 To get a specific release version, go to https://github.com/jasonjoh/pythoncontacts/releases

+- **1.2: Mail and Calendar functions.** The o365service module now has some Mail API and Calendar API functionality.
+No UI for these functions, but they can be invoked via the new test classes added to test.py.
+Also added a flag to disable SSL cert validation so that you can capture requests and responses with Fiddler.
 - **1.1: Contact functions.** App now displays a list of contacts and allows the user to create new contacts and edit or delete existing ones.
 - **1.0: Initial release.** App allows user to connect an Office 365 account with a local app account.
 App does OAuth2 code grant flow and displays the user's access token.